algolia/instantsearch/docs/src/getting-started/styling.md

 All class names are prefixed with the `ais-` string to avoid any conflict with existing class names.
 `ais` stands for "Algolia Instant-Search".

-i.e. `ais-pagination__item` represents a single page element inside of the `Pagination component`.
+For example, `ais-pagination__item` represents a single page element inside the `Pagination component`.
-If that page is also the current page, the element will also have a the same class name suffixed with the `active` modifier: `ais-pagination__item--active`.
+If that page is also the current page, the element will also have the same class name suffixed with the `active` modifier: `ais-pagination__item--active`.

 It is up to you to take advantage of existing class names to make the search experience fit into your existing layout.